Integration Matters for Learning PDEs with Backward SDEs: Background and Problem Setup

-\paragraph{Backwards SDEs and Self-Consistency Losses.} While the PINNs loss has received much attention in the past few years, a separate line of work has advocated for an alternative approach to solving PDEs based on backwards SDEs~\cite{han2017deep,han2018bsde,hure2020deep,beck2019machine,raissi2024forward}.
-The key idea is that if we consider the following \emph{forward (It{\^{o}}) SDE}:
+\MyParagraph{Backward SDEs and self-consistency losses.} While the PINNs loss has received much attention in the literature, a separate line of work has advocated for an alternative approach to solving PDEs based on backward SDEs~\cite{han2017deep,han2018bsde,hure2020deep,beck2019machine,raissi2024forward}.
+The key idea is that given the \emph{forward (It{\^{o}}) SDE}: